Peaceful Divorce and Amicable Divorce Without Court

 If you have already consulted an attorney

-People frequently consult an attorney when a separation or divorce seems in the cards.
+People frequently consult an attorney when a separation or divorce seems imminent.
 Mediation is not a substitute for the services of an attorney.
-You are free to consult with your attorney - except you will be using that attorney in a different way, as advisor rather than to create adversarial processes.
+You are free to consult with your attorney - except you will be using that attorney differently, as an advisor rather than to create an adversarial process.
 When you opt for mediation, you now make the decisions that will affect your life; and you may decide to include legal support.
+The essential difference is that in mediation you are committed to create a fair, peaceful solution to your issues.

 Do we need an attorney?